Dataflow Accelerator Architecture for Autonomous Machine Computing: Timing-Safe DAAs for Autonomous Machines

+The Archytas approach is to generate an accelerator that accommodates the average case, but couple that with a run-time system, which dynamically scales the hardware configuration to adapt to the changing workload at run time.
+The run-time system first detects the workload changes (e.g., using heuristics such as the number of visual features detected), and then dynamically scale up (down) the hardware capability when the workload increases (decreases).
+The actual mechanisms to change the hardware capability could range from light-weight clock gating to more involved techniques such as partial reconfiguration (on an FPGA platform).

-With the performance specifications from the accelerators, it is the function of the compiler and the run-time system to guarantee timing at the application level.
-The compiler could reject timing-unsafe programs by checking the timing requirement from the programmers against the timing specifications from the IP blocks.
+\paragraph{More Advanced Roles.} In addition to the central roles described above, the compiler and run-time systems can also assume a variety of other roles, across different stages in the development and deployment cycle, when delivering timing safety.
+For instance, the compiler could reject timing-unsafe M-DFGs by checking the timing requirement from the autonomous machine against the timing specifications of each M-DFG node.
 A similar approach is a type system for constant-time cryptographic programming~\cite{cauligi2019fact}.

+In addition, the compiler and run-time system can cooperate to ensure timing portability, i.e., guaranteeing timing-safety when the same code base is ported to a wide range of hardware with dramatically different computation and memory resources.
+The portability is critical given the enormous range of autonomous system capabilities (e.g., from home robotic vacuums all the way to autonomous cars trucks).

-The compiler should also transform/generate code that guarantees overall timing.
-For instance, autonomous machine pipeline exhibits a ``funnel-like'' communication pattern, where the inter-node communication volume is increasingly smaller as the data flow progresses toward the final output.
-The sensing module ships about 100 MB/s of data to the perception module but the output to the vehicle is only about 5 KB/s, comprised of simple actuation commands.
-The compiler could leverage this pattern to allocate just enough buffer space to avoid timing violations (excessive stalls).
+Consider, for example, on-chip buffer allocation and organization, which must be done in a way that does not block accelerator execution with minimal on-chip memory utilization.
+The compiler could exploit the observation that, under a given a set of sensors and sensing rates, the communication volume across nodes is largely deterministic.
+As shown in \Fig{fig:am}, the sensing module ships about 100 MB/s of data to the perception module but the output to the vehicle is only about 5 KB/s, comprised of simple actuation commands.
+The compiler could leverage this pattern to allocate just enough buffer space, and the run-time system could dynamically decide when and how to drop data frames to avoid timing violations (excessive stalls).

-Alternatively, the compiler might generate code and specification that provides only an average-case guarantee, while leaving to the run-time system to adapt to the run-time dynamism to meet the worst-case requirement.
-For instance, the Archytas framework, along with generating an accelerator, also generates a run-time system that dynamically scales the hardware configuration ({\it e.g.,} clock gating) to adapt to the workload at run time.
-The goal is to dynamically scale down the hardware provision when the workload decreases has little accuracy/latency impact~\cite{liu2021archytas}.